pdfcpu/pdfcpu/README.md

 ![logo](resources/pdfchip3.png)

 Package pdfcpu is a simple PDF processing library written in [Go](http://golang.org) supporting encryption.
-It provides both an API and a command line tool.
+It provides both an API and a CLI.
 Supported are all versions up to PDF 1.7 (ISO-32000).

 ## Motivation